Sage 17

-The design was built by Sage Marine in Golden, Colorado, United States beginning in 2011, and production ceased after being suspended in 2020 due to the COVID-19 pandemic.
+Sage 17 is a recreational keelboat built by Sage Marine in Golden, Colorado, United States beginning in 2011, and production ceased after being suspended in 2020 due to the COVID-19 pandemic.

 Design

-Sage 17 is a recreational keelboat, built predominantly of carbon fiber, fiberglass with vinylester resin, with teak wood trim.
+Sage 17 is built predominantly of carbon fiber, fiberglass with vinylester resin, with teak wood trim.
 The deck, coach house and transom have a balsa core.

 The sailplan is a 7/8 fractional sloop with a single set of spreaders.
 The hull has a plumb stem, vertical transom, transom-hung kick-up rudder controlled by a tiller and an underbody with a shoal keel containing a centerboard.

 Displacement is 1300 lb and carries 120 lb of ballast in the centerboard, with an additional 400 lb of ballast in the keel.

 Sage 17 has a draft of 3.50 ft with the centerboard extended and 1.75 ft retracted, allowing beaching and simplifying transportation on a trailer.

 The boat is normally fitted with a two horsepower outboard motor for docking and maneuvering.

 The cabin has sleeping accommodation for two people with a double "V"-berth in the cabin.
 Interior seating is port and starboard just aft of the "V"-berth at the companionway.
 A head is located under the aft end of the "V"-berth.

 The 98 sqft main was offered with one or two reef points.
 Multiple headsails were available: